-Some of these pairs also occur in $G_2$-manifolds constructed by Joyce in~\cite{Jo1}, but most of the latter (239 out of 252) satisfy an additional relation $b^2 + b^3 \equiv 3 \mod 4$.
-Theorem~\ref{emb} gives many new topological types which do not satisfy that relation between Betti numbers.
+The $G_2$-manifolds with $b^2(M)=0$ given by Theorem~\ref{emb} have $H^2(M,\Z)=0$ and are precisely those coming from clause (a).
+Many, but not all of these are obtainable from~\cite[theorem~8.57]{Ko}; neither overlap with \cite{Jo1} which only has one example with $b^2=0$ (it has $b^3=215$).
+The $G_2$-manifolds obtainable via clause (b) have $b^2=2,4,\ldots,20$ and those via clause (c) have $b^2=4,6,\ldots,24$.
+We list all these pairs $(b^2,b^3)$ in Table~\ref{tbl}.
+There and later in the paper the dots denote either consecutive odd integers or consecutive even integers, according to the context.
+Some of these pairs also occur in $G_2$-manifolds constructed by Joyce in~\cite{Jo1}, but most of the examples in~\cite{Jo1} (239 out of 252) satisfy an additional relation $b^2 + b^3 \equiv 3 \mod 4$.
+Theorem~\ref{emb} gives many new topological types which do not satisfy the latter relation between Betti numbers.

-Altogether we obtained 8094 pairs $(\oW,D)$ of threefolds with matching $K3$ divisors and 302 distinct pairs of values of Betti numbers $(b^2,b^3)$ realized by the $G_2$-manifolds from Theorem~\ref{emb}.
-Of these, 256 pairs $(b^2,b^3)$ are different from those of $G_2$-manifolds in \cite[Fig.~11.1]{Jo2} (note that the latter Figure includes 5 examples from~\cite{Ko}, also obtainable by Theorems~\ref{emb}(a) or \ref{keythm}).
+Altogether we obtained over 8,000 pairs of threefolds $\oW_1,\oW_2$ with matching $K3$ divisors and 379 distinct pairs of values of Betti numbers $(b^2,b^3)$ realized by the $G_2$-manifolds from Theorem~\ref{emb}.
+Of these, 324 pairs $(b^2,b^3)$ are different from those of $G_2$-manifolds in \cite[figure~11.1]{Jo2} (note that the latter Figure includes 5 examples from~\cite{Ko}, also obtainable by Theorems~\ref{emb} or \ref{keythm}).